 A bridge has three key parts: a porcelain artificial tooth (or teeth) and two crowns, one for each tooth on either side of the gap.
 The crowns cover the support teeth – they act like posts – and the artificial tooth fills the gap between them.

-A bridge can restore your natural smile and preserve your bite
+A dental bridge can restore your natural smile and preserve your bite

 If you have a missing tooth, it’s important to fill the empty space so that your existing teeth don’t shift and drift into the gap, affecting your smile and your bite.
 A full set of teeth also makes it easier to bite into and chew your food.